sjfakharian/Data-Insight-Tools/Causal_Connector.md

 - Verify the plausibility of causal assumptions (e.g., no unmeasured confounding)
 - Check for testable implications of the causal model (e.g., conditional independencies)
-- Assess sensitivity to violations of key assumptions[^1]
+- Assess sensitivity to violations of key assumptions

 #### Balance Assessment